hmrc/api-subscription-fields/README.md

 ```

-### Examples of operations for API subscriptions fields
+### Examples of requests on the API subscription field values

 #### Creates or updates the field values of an API subscription
 ```